reflectoring/reflectoring.github.io/_posts/2020-08-26-springboot-docker-image.md

   - "META-INF/"

 ```
-In this `layers.idx` file we have added a custom dependency with name io.myorg containing organization dependencies.
+In this file -`layers.idx` we have added a custom dependency with the name `io.myorg` containing organization dependencies pulled from a shared repository.

 ## Conclusion